lo-ise/antarctic-seaice-extent/README.md

 * Graph out the results

-* Create a time attribute, to the polygon features and run animations.
+* Create a time attribute on the polygon features and run animations.

+* Calculate the extent of ice that is classified as over 50% concentration.

 ## Reference